DominikDary/terraform-wheels/README.md

 > You can even run it after you have added a DC/OS cluster definition; in
 > which case both a cluster and your service will be provisioned for you.

-1. Run `terraform-launch add-package -package=<name>` to create a service deployment file.
+1. Run `terraform-wheels add-package -package=<name>` to create a service deployment file.
 The `<name>` is the package name as found in DC/OS universe.
 2. Open `service-<name>.tf` and adjust it to your needs
 3. Deploy your package doing:
     ```sh
-    terraform-launch plan -out=plan.out
+    terraform-wheels plan -out=plan.out
-    terraform-launch apply plan.out
+    terraform-wheels apply plan.out
     ```

 4. To remove the package do:
     ```sh
-    terraform-launch destroy
+    terraform-wheels destroy
     ```

-### As `dcos-launch` replacement
+### As `dcos-wheels` replacement

 > ℹ️ This is an experimental feature, please report bugs

-The `terraform-launch` utility can be used as an interim, drop-in replacement to `dcos-launch` in order to help you migrate to Universal Installer.
+The `terraform-wheels` utility can be used as an interim, drop-in replacement to `dcos-wheels` in order to help you migrate to Universal Installer.

 It can parse configuration YAMLs and create the respective terraform definition, enabling pure terraform interfacing from this point onwards.